brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

 CO problems are hard.
 In fact, CO is often used to refer to NP-hard integer optimization problems.
 But despite being NP-hard, many CO problems are solved within reasonable time even for millions of variables (and constraints).
-This is usually due to experts being able to exploit structures of the problem to create efficient heuristics.
+This is usually due to experts being able to exploit structures of the problem, creating efficient heuristics.

 In the delivery company example, suppose that you are quite familiar with the location of the deliveries.
 You modify the computer program, such that instead of iterating over all possible solutions, you remove routes that pass through residential, low-speed areas and prioritize routes that use high-speed roads.
 Your new computer program will not iterate over all possible routes, so it may not find the optimal solution, but it will probably give you a very good route much quicker than the previous one.
-Furthermore, instead of writing a computer program, you can just use your knowledge to guess a route based on your previous deliveries.
+Furthermore, instead of writing a computer program, you can let an experienced carrier guess a route based on their previous deliveries.
-You probably will not guess the best route, but your guess may be good enough for you.
+The guess probably won't be the best route, but it may be good enough.

 Sadly, the expert knowledge to develop heuristics for CO problems takes a lot of effort to develop and may result in heuristics that are not cheap to compute or easy to implement.
-Machine learning (ML) techniques, on the other hand, seem like the perfect fit for such heuristics.
+Machine learning (ML) techniques, on the other hand, seem like the perfect fit for such heuristics, as they do not require an expert and are really fast to compute.
+On top of that, deep learning has shown great results applied to high-dimensional structured data such as image, proteins, and text, which makes us think that it could provide great results as well when applied to CO problem instances.

 For example, computing which routes pass by low-speed zones and which do not may be as expensive as finding a good route.
 At the same time, historical data on past routes along with the speed at each section can be used to train a classifier that determines whether a new route is slow or not.
-Furthermore, deep learning has shown great results applied to high-dimensional structured data such as image, proteins, and text, which makes us think that it could provide great results as well when applied to CO problem instances.
+Furthermore, instead of embedding the graph-like traffic data into a low-dimensional, tabular format for machine learning models, one can use a graph neural network as the classifier.

 ## Algorithm selection